Most heavy drinkers reach a point where they find themselves on Google, cautiously typing the words, “Do I have a drinking problem?”

 I feel depressed and hungover so buying a pair of shoes might perk me up.
 Or let’s get this kitchen appliance that I’ll never really use because I don’t cook anymore!
 Buying things and drinking felt like a compulsion.

 Because my drinking problem caused me to pack on the pounds, I had to buy a whole new wardrobe.
-Often times, I purchased things just because I felt so terrible about my body and wanted to look good.
+Often, I purchased things just because I felt so terrible about my body and wanted to look good.
 The irony is that I never went anywhere so they mostly stayed in my closet, tags on.

 I could’ve saved thousands of dollars as an expat living a tax-free life, but instead found myself in debt or barely breaking even.